newhavenio/newhavenio.github.io/_posts/2016-02-23-the-new-NewHavenIO.markdown

 ### From Gumby to Bootstrap

 The previous site was built on Gumby, a responsive web framework by the great folks at Digital Surgeons.
-It was sadly retired, so we ported it over to Bootstrap.
+It was sadly retired, so we had to switch to Bootstrap.

 Bootstrap was a clear choice to us since it's one of, if not the, most popular and effective web frameworks out there.
 For a site where lots of different developers with different focuses working on it, using a well-known framework like Bootstrap makes maintenance (and new ideas) easy and straightfoward to add to the site's repo.